Fenchel-Young Estimators of Perturbed Utility Models: Foundations of Perturbed Utility Models

 Unlike the Multinomial Logit model, which yields strictly positive probabilities for all alternatives (dense support), the Sparsemax model admits a closed-form solution with \textit{compact support}:

 where $\lambda (\mathbf{V}_n, \mu)$ is a threshold function determined effectively by the normalization constraint $\sum p_{ni} = 1$.

-Here, the parameter $\mu$ governs the sparsity of the decision: a smaller $\mu$ amplifies the utility differences (similar to a lower temperature in Logit), pushing the projection towards the simplex vertices (hard-max), whereas a larger $\mu$ shrinks the effective utilities towards zero, resulting in a more uniform and denser probability distribution.
+Here, the parameter $\mu$ governs the sparsity of the decision: a smaller $\mu$ amplifies the utility differences (similar to a smaller scale parameter in Logit), pushing the projection towards the simplex vertices (hard-max), whereas a larger $\mu$ shrinks the effective utilities towards zero, resulting in a more uniform and denser probability distribution.

 \paragraph{The Cauchy Model:} To capture behaviors with heavier tails than the Gumbel distribution (implied by MNL), one can employ a perturbation derived from the Cauchy distribution.
 The specific additive regularizer is given by: